rdk31/rdk31.github.io/content/csawctf2021-alien-math.md

 ## Solution

 The application asks 3 questions and while the first two are implemented correctly the 3rd uses `gets`.
-So, we have to correctly answer to the first two questions and then just do a simple buffer overflow.
+So, we have to correctly answer to the first two questions and then just do a simple stack buffer overflow.
 In addition, there's a function called print_flag which prints the flag.

 ```c
 undefined8 main(void)